cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 We discover that
 `http://example.com/Rawl_B502/clann_aingeda.trig#Báeth` has 12
-children that are directly related to that URL and who is well suited to demonstrate the basic construct facility.
+children that are directly related to that URL, which means that they are all described as his children in a particular text and in one particular MS for which see the URL above, and who is well suited to demonstrate the basic construct facility.
 The construct query below will return all twelve of these and Stardog Studio will render the graph into a nice visual format.

 ```sparql
 prefix rel: <http://purl.org/vocab/relationship/>